MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ::: moniker range=">=vs-2019"
 You can use Visual Studio 2019 to build and debug on a remote Linux system or WSL, and CMake will be invoked on that system.
 Cmake version 3.14 or later should be installed on the target machine.

-Linux support for CMake projects requires that the target machine have a recent version of CMake.
+Linux support for CMake projects requires that the target machine has a recent version of CMake.
 Often, the version offered by a distribution's default package manager isn't recent enough to support all the features required by Visual Studio.
 Visual Studio 2019 detects whether a recent version of CMake is installed on the Linux system.
 If none is found, Visual Studio shows an info-bar at the top of the editor pane.
 It offers to install CMake for you from [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

-With Visual Studio 2019, you can create a new CMake project from scratch, or open an existing CMake project.
+With Visual Studio 2019, you can create a CMake project from scratch, or open an existing CMake project.
 To create a new CMake project, follow the instructions below.
 Or skip ahead to [Open a CMake project folder](#open-a-cmake-project-folder) if you already have a CMake project.

 ## Create a new Linux CMake project